 In addition to post-secondary education, Specialized U13 staff receive training in a variety of evidence-based treatment modalities such as the Neurosequential Model (NM) and Therapeutic Crisis Intervention (TCI).
 The staff also receive numerous core agency trainings as well as intensive in-program training, continuous coaching, and reflective supervision.

 The program staff are Child and Youth Care Certified through the Child and Youth Care Association of Alberta (CYCAA) and are members of the Association for Counselling Therapy in Alberta (ACTA) or are Registered Social Workers through the Alberta College of Social Workers.

-The Specialized U-13 Program serves children involved with Calgary Region Children’s Services.
+Specialized U13 serves children and youth involved with Calgary Region Children and Family Services.
 Referrals are made by case workers and triaged through the placement team.